 SOC 1104 Introduction to Global Societies SOC 3319 The Development of Sociological Theory

-SOC 3358 Research Methods in Sociology SOC 4494 Senior Seminar in Data Analysis (Capstone)
+SOC 3358 Research Methods in Sociology SOC 4494 Senior Seminar in Data Analysis

+(Capstone)

 Two courses from the area Society and the Individual:

 SOC 2201 Society and the Individual

 SOC 2202 The Family

 SOC 2204 Social Psychology

 SOC 2205 Criminology

+SOC 2210 Work and Occupations

 SOC 2214 Human Behavior and the Social Environment

 SOC 2225 Aging: The Individual and Society

-SOC 3308 Adulthood and Aging SOC 4410 Work and Occupations
+SOC 3308 Adulthood and Aging

 Two courses from the area Social

 Organization:

-SOC 2240 Technology and Social Change SOC 3306 National Security in a Changing World

-SOC 3315 Sociology of the Criminal Justice System

-SOC 3325 Managing Systems in a Macro Environment

-SOC 3348 Legal Forensics

-SOC 3360 Sociology of Education

-SOC 4430 Medical Sociology

-SOC 4433 Religion and Society

-Two courses from the area Social Inequality:

-SOC 2203 Urban Sociology

-SOC 2212 Wealth, Power, and Prestige in American Society

-SOC 3328 Social Inequalities and Justice

-SOC 3355 Aging and Gender

-SOC 4427 Gender and Society

-SOC 4429 Race and Ethnic Relations in the U.S.

-Plus ONE additional course from any of the three areas above.
+SOC 2206 Practical Applications in Law Enforcement SOC 2240 Technology and Social Change SOC 3306 National Security in a Changing World SOC 3315 Sociology of the Criminal Justice System SOC 3325 Managing Systems in a Macro Environment SOC 3348 Legal Forensics SOC 3360 Sociology of Education SOC 3430 Medical Sociology Two courses from the area Social Inequality: SOC 2203 Urban Sociology SOC 2212 Wealth, Power, and Prestige in American Society SOC 2427 Gender and Society SOC 3328 Social Inequalities and Justice SOC 3355 Aging and Gender SOC 3429 Race and Ethnic Relations in the U.S. Plus ONE additional course from any of the three areas above.
 Recommended: